-The roles of the key Statutory Officers are detailed in the Members' Handbook, which is published on the Service's website.
+The roles of the key statutory officers are detailed in the Members' Handbook.

 Compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government occurs through an annual review against the five key principles and sub-principles within the CIPFA Statement, and assurance is given through the Annual Governance Statement.